eclipse-archived/ceylon-lang.org/documentation/1.3/examples.md

   framework in Ceylon.
 - The [gyokuro demos][] show off the [gyokuro][] web framework, which is written in Ceylon.
+- The [Ceylon OSGI examples] demonstrates how to use Ceylon modules as OSGI bundles in various use-cases:
+    - use the Ceylon http server inside an OSGI container,
+    - call standard OSGI services,
+    - integrate with [Pax-Web] in order to produce web-applications packaged into a single Ceylon module,
+    - write an Eclipse plugin.

 Documentation for Ceylon and Vert.x can be found at the [Vert.x site](http://vertx.io/docs/vertx-core/ceylon/).